apache/paimon/docs/content/how-to/cdc-ingestion.md

 # CDC Ingestion

 Paimon supports a variety of ways to ingest data into Paimon tables with schema evolution.
-This means that the added columns are synchronized to the Paimon table in real time and the synchronization job will not restarted for this purpose.
+This means that the added columns are synchronized to the Paimon table in real time and the synchronization job will not be restarted for this purpose.

 We currently support the following sync ways:

 1. MySQL Synchronizing Table: synchronize one or multiple tables from MySQL into one Paimon table.
 2. MySQL Synchronizing Database: synchronize the whole MySQL database into one Paimon database.
 3. [API Synchronizing Table]({{< ref "/api/flink-api#cdc-ingestion-table" >}}): synchronize your custom DataStream input into one Paimon table.
 4. Kafka Synchronizing Table: synchronize one Kafka topic's table into one Paimon table.
+5. Kafka Synchronizing Database: synchronize one Kafka topic containing multiple tables or multiple topics containing one table each into one Paimon database.

 ## MySQL